 It is our conviction that the North Alabama Conference can best fulfill its mission and move forward in history by remaining in The United Methodist Church.

-If the Protocol for Reconciliation and Grace through Separation passes in its present form at General Conference 2021, the North Alabama Conference could then decide to hold a vote at a regular or called Annual Conference session.
+If the Protocol for Reconciliation and Grace through Separation passes in its present form at General Conference in the Fall of 2022, the North Alabama Conference could then decide to hold a vote at a regular or called Annual Conference session.
 If held, this vote would decide whether the North Alabama Conference would stay in The UMC or leave to join a new Methodist denomination, now framed as the “Global Methodist Church.”
 This new Global Methodist Church is being promoted by the WCA (Wesleyan Covenant Association) and others.

 We realize that many Methodists in North Alabama are wrestling with the issues of our day.
 So are we.
 But we are anticipating a plan for churches within our conference to be able to self-identify as traditionalist, centrist, or progressive and network with each other, and this will be considered when pastoral appointments are made.
 There is no plan for the post-separation UMC to require pastors to perform weddings they are not comfortable with.
 Local churches will continue to make their own wedding policies, and the North Alabama Conference will, as always, establish its ordination standards through the regular work of the Board of Ordained Ministry.
 We desire to be one Church and we are willing to be in ministry in diverse contexts.

 Below are some of the reasons we believe our Conference should Stay UMC: